AdrianLJones/foofactors/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 This is a practice package for [STAT 545](http://stat545-ubc.github.io).

 This is just the demo Jenny is posting for students to consult / start with for their homework.
+Adrian Jones forked the package and added the function factor\_mush, a function that combines certain factor levels into one level.

 Here's how to use the `foofactors` package.